Benjamin00/portfolio/content/portfolio/betofortexas.md

 ### Donate
 ![Donate](https://user-images.githubusercontent.com/8885471/57964751-71023e00-78ef-11e9-9cca-cbc23253de14.gif)

-This was just a simple webpage redirect, as no native solution could be developed through a thrid party API
+This was just a simple webpage redirect, as no native solution could be developed through a third party API